-David Samuel Robbins is the Founder and Director of Photo Nomad Tours and the instructor on our workshops in Morocco, Bhutan, India, Sri Lanka and Jordan.
+David Samuel Robbins is the Founder and Director of Photo Nomad Tours and the instructor on our workshops in Morocco, Bhutan, India, Sri Lanka, Myanmar and Jordan.

 He is a past lead guide and photo instructor for National Geographic Expeditions group tours in Bhutan and Tibet, and a past programming developer and lead instructor for the Santa Fe Photographic Workshops' tours in Morocco, Bhutan, India, Myanmar and Nepal.

-David also worked as a travel magazine photographer for over 12 years, shooting assignments worldwide for National Geographic, the New York Times Magazine, Travel & Leisure, Islands, and many other publications.
+David also worked as a photojournalist for over 12 years, shooting assignments worldwide for National Geographic, the New York Times Magazine, Travel & Leisure, Islands, and many other publications.

 David has a particular expertise and affection for the Himalaya, Southeast Asia, and the Indian subcontinent, regions he has visited over 50 times as a photographer, cultural guide and photography workshop instructor.
 His book, Himalayan Odyssey: A Visual Journey Across the Great Range (2002), was the culmination of 10 years’ work and over 2,000 miles of trekking in Nepal, Tibet, Bhutan and India.
 David speaks Nepali and is currently studying Hindi.

-His latest book, India: Fragments from the Constellation, is the result of a 3-year project of street photography from ten of India's most culturally fascinating and visually vibrant cities.
-Publication is scheduled for the winter of 2019.
+His latest book, India: Fragments from the Constellation is the culmination of a 3-year project of street photography from 12 of India's most culturally fascinating and visually vibrant cities.
+Publication is scheduled for Spring 2020.